 Larry Haun’s 10 Rules for Framing

-Synopsis: Veteran framer Larry Haun has been building house for over 50 years.
-And having started out in the housing tracts of Southern California, he has learned to be as efficient as possible about the process.
-Here he distills his experience down to 10 fundamental rules.
+Synopsis: Framer Larry Haun built houses for over 50 years.
+And having started out in the housing tracts of Southern California, he learned to be as efficient as possible about the process.
+Here he distilled his experience down to 10 fundamental rules.